Home Start Here Conditions Specialists Recovery FAQ Resources

 When to seek help immediately

-Some symptoms after cesarean hysterectomy require urgent medical or mental health attention.
-Do not wait for your next scheduled appointment if you experience any of the following.
+Do not wait for your next appointment if you experience any of the following.

 Heavy or unusual bleeding